Stream to 3D - Video File Conversion

 In addition to the video, the guidance below will also help you to get the most out of your Stream to 3D experience.

-We start with the simple scenario of converting a single 2D video to 3D.
+Below is a simple scenario of converting a single 2D video to 3D, without the use of the Configuration Wizard.
 A more complex example involving batch conversion is described later.

 You can control a range of aspects of the conversion process in the "Settings/Conversion" menu.
 See Screen Shot below: